Learn how to access your Analytics Dashboard and best practices for customizing it to suit your business needs.

 Adding a modifier will allow you to build a more tailored graph or chart around your selected metric:

 - Group values: Cluster the data by a grouping you specify.
 For example, if you want to compare open rates between email domains, you can group by Email Domain.
-You could also group Placed Order events by gender (if you have "gender" recorded on profiles as a custom property).
+You can also group Placed Order events by gender (if you have gender recorded on profiles as a custom property).